 Abigail Lewis came aboard as editor in 1990, and over the next 10 years acquired ownership of the magazine, while also serving as publisher and editor-in-chief.
-She moved the office back to Santa Monica in 1992, and then to Malibu just a couple of months before the earthquake of ’93 caused the roof of our Santa Monica Boulevard office (we had been on the top floor) to collapse.
+Under her aegis the magazine continued to cover leading-edge New Age information and metaphysics, and expanded to include sustainability, holistic health and human potential.
+We moved the office back to Santa Monica in 1992, and then to Malibu just a couple of months before the earthquake of ’93 caused the roof of our Santa Monica Boulevard office (we had been on the top floor) to collapse.

 The next narrow escape was the devastating Malibu fire of 1993.
 Anxious staffers loaded our bulky desktop computers (there were no laptops as yet) into their cars and drove them to safe places, then watched TV reports showing the hillside ablaze above Pacific Coast Highway right behind our office.
 As the flames drew ever closer, news teams were forced to leave the site and it was several days before anyone knew if the building had survived.